DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_CLIENT_SECRET.md

 But, if the openId server also provides a SCIM server, then it can also be managed using a SCIM connection.

 However, in some context, it's not possible to use LDAP or SCIM to import groups and users inside Decision Center.
-We will explain here how to synchronize Decision Center Groups and Users with EntraID by leveraging EntraID and Decision Center rest-api.
+We will explain here how to synchronize Decision Center Groups and Users with EntraID by leveraging Entra ID and Decision Center rest-api.

 A script will be responsible to get groups and users located in the EntraID tenant using the Microsoft Graph API :
 - [for users](https://learn.microsoft.com/en-us/graph/api/resources/users?view=graph-rest-1.0&preserve-view=true)